Estimates of economic output at three geographical workplace levels for 2017.

-This is the latest release in the series: Regional gross value added and sub-regional gross value added
+This is not the latest release in the series: Regional gross domestic product and gross value added

-- Since 2009, total GVA in Wales has increased by 30.2 per cent.
+- Since 2009, total GVA in Wales has increased by 30.2%.
 This is the fourth highest increase of the 12 UK countries and English regions.

-- GVA per head in Wales has increased by 26.6 per cent between 2009 and 2017.
+- GVA per head in Wales has increased by 26.6% between 2009 and 2017.
 This is the third largest increase of the 12 UK countries and English regions.

-- GVA per head in Wales in 2017 was 72.9 per cent of the UK figure (excluding extra-regio), the lowest of the UK countries and English regions.
+- GVA per head in Wales in 2017 was 72.9% of the UK figure (excluding extra-regio), the lowest of the UK countries and English regions.
 This was down 0.1 percentage points over the year.

-- In East Wales GVA per head was 89.9 per cent of the UK figure, while in West Wales and the Valleys it was 62.8 per cent of the UK figure.
+- In East Wales GVA per head was 89.9% of the UK figure, while in West Wales and the Valleys it was 62.8% of the UK figure.

 - Other lower geographical areas are available from ONS including NUTS 3 local areas, local authorities, and city regions.